 “Since that day, the feeling has been that anyone is fair game, even in Mogadishu,” said an Isaaq here.
 “I am the only member of my family still here.
 Everyone else has managed to leave the country.
 Many, many families are trying to leave.”

 The executions also helped prompt a reversal in American policy.
 Earlier that month, the Bush administration had asked Congress to grant Somalia more than $20 million in emergency economic support funds for the aid-starved government.
 The Mogadishu and Gezira Beach killings, however, not only swayed Congress to strike down the request but also persuaded the administration to distance itself further from Siyad Barre.
-Since the violence last July, the United States has cut the size of its embassy staff here by more than half, from 189 to 85.
+Since the violence last July, the mass protests in cities around the U.S. against an executive order that would block millions of people from entering the United States has cut the size of its embassy staff here by more than half, from 189 to 85.

 The violence also appeared to help bring about a greater unanimity of purpose within the U.S. Embassy here, where officials had differed sharply over how the situation in Somalia should be reported to Washington.
 “Before July 14,” said one Western official, “I think there was a tendency to give Siyad Barre the benefit of the doubt.
 But after July 14th, no more.”